-Fire is a key component to survival.
+Fire is a crucial component of survival.
 It can provide heat, cook meals, and help keep wildlife away.

 A fire piston allows you to make a fire without the use of commercial lighters and matches.